Lucas Rian

-Lucas Rian Santos Oliveira (born 3 June 2000), known as Lucas Rian, is a Brazilian footballer who plays as a forward for confiança, on loan from Ceará.
+Lucas Rian Santos Oliveira (born 3 June 2000), known as Lucas Rian, is a Brazilian footballer who plays as a forward for São Bernardo.

 Career

 Born in Ilha das Flores, Sergipe, Lucas Rian began his career with Atlético Gloriense in 2021.
 In 2022, he signed a contract with Falcon, but was immediately loaned out to Série D side Lagarto.

 On 9 January 2023, after scoring nine goals for Lagarto, Lucas Rian moved abroad and joined J3 League side Matsumoto Yamaga; Falcon retained 30% of the player's economic rights.
 On 29 January of the following year, after being rarely used, he returned to his home country after joining Confiança on loan.

 On 16 July 2024, Lucas Rian moved to Ceará also on loan.
 The following 16 January, after helping the club to achieve promotion to the Série A, he signed a permanent two-year deal with Vozão after the club paid a US$ 200,000 fee for the transfer, but was immediately loaned out to São Bernardo.